 I rarely hear anything about "abrogation in Islam", except when it's brought up by Mr. Sawma, and I must say that he presents an excellent argument in this article, as to why Islam appears to exhibit a bipolar disorder in terms of being violent or non-violent by design.
 He claims that Muslim scholars try to avoid the subject purposely, so I'd like someone else, who is also well versed in "abrogation in Islam", to read his article and share their views on the topic.
 And please explain it in plain terms so that everyone who is interested can understand it and talk about it as much as possible to help clear the air and avoid future misunderstandings and violent outbursts.
 Thanks in advance.

-The acts of pre-meditated massacres committed by Muslim extremists against Christians in the Muslim world, has become a phenomenon that needs to be addressed by the United Nations and the Arab League as well as the United States, Europe, and other nations.
+Introduction The acts of pre-meditated massacres committed by Muslim extremists against Christians in the Muslim world, has become a phenomenon that needs to be addressed by the United Nations and the Arab League as well as the United States, Europe, and other nations.

 We have seen the massacre of Christian worshippers by Muslim extremists in late October of 2010 in the church of Our Lady of Salvation in Baghdad.
 In the New Year, the world witnessed another massacre against Christians in the Church of the Saints in Alexandria, Egypt, committed by Muslim extremists.

 In March 2010, Muslim men from the Fulani tribe in Nigeria, armed with swords and machetes, arrived at the Christian villages in the early hours of the morning killing several hundred of Christians.